dooooshi/AdminIdeomni/docs/facility/infrastructure/api-specification.md

 - `UNAUTHORIZED_OPERATION`: User lacks permission for operation
 - `RESOURCE_NOT_FOUND`: Requested resource doesn't exist

+**Note on Reconnection/Resubscription**:
+- The system automatically handles cleanup of disconnected connections and cancelled subscriptions
+- Previous 500 errors from unique constraint violations have been resolved
+- Facilities can seamlessly apply for new connections/subscriptions after disconnection/cancellation
+- All operations are now protected by database transactions to prevent race conditions

 ## Rate Limiting

 All endpoints are subject to rate limiting: